pletfix/docs/en/flash.md

 Flash data stored in the session will only be available during the subsequent HTTP request, and then will be deleted.

 > <i class="fa fa-hand-pointer-o fa-2x" aria-hidden="true"></i>
-> For the flash functionality be sure, that the `ageFlash` bootstrap in enabled in `config/boot/bootstrap.php`:
+> For the flash functionality be s                      ure, that the `ageFlash` bootstrap in enabled in `boot/bootstrap.php`:
 >
 >     (new Core\Bootstraps\AgeFlash)->boot();
 >